yuelei911/chin-subj/README.md

 This is the repo for our stage 1 registered report, [registration](https://doi.org/10.17605/OSF.IO/MTR8D).

-This protocol will be submitted to [PCI RR](https://rr.peercommunityin.org/)
+This protocol is current under review at [PCI RR](https://rr.peercommunityin.org/).

 ## Key files